ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.socketio/README.md

 [![NPM](https://nodei.co/npm/iobroker.socketio.png?downloads=true)](https://nodei.co/npm/iobroker.socketio/)

-This adapter used by some WEB applications and adapters to communicate with ioBroker.
+This adapter used by some WEB applications and adapters to communicate with ioBroker using socket.io protocol.

 Users can use this adapter to connect their products to ioBroker via web sockets.
 Actually this adapter is used by Flot, Rickshaw, Vis and mobile to extract data from ioBroker.